-Currently we do this through our series of webinars, Mental Health Mondays, and our, soon to be launched, Peer to Peer Support Group.
+Currently we do this through our series of webinars, Mental Health Mondays, Wellness Support Group and One-on-One Peer Support.
 We also hold fundraising events throughout the year to fund these activities.

 Our webinars cover a wide variety of topics including: stigma related to BPD, Dialectical Behaviour Therapy, the impact of BPD on relationships and coping with grief.
 Each of our past webinars are available online in perpetuity.